Trump’s War With CNN: News Ratings Show He’s Losing And So Do His Approval Polls

 It is almost as if Trump does not have the capacity to learn from his own success.
 During his nearly year-and-a-half presidential campaign, Donald Trump was hit from every point of the political spectrum with opposition to his candidacy and, eventually, his qualifications as president.
 Oddly enough (historically speaking), no amount of negative press, regardless of whether or not it was biased, seemed to knock him down in the polls for long.
 It was as if the more he was attacked or was subjected to ridicule or even well-reasoned opposition, the stronger his base became.
 All the negative was soon tuned out, no matter how much attention was paid by the media (and in some cases, such as the scandalous groping admission tape with Billy Bush, the coverage was considerable), and his message of supplying the nation with something truly different from the norm began to drive his campaign.

 Now, instead of being seen as unfairly attacked (to some extent, because there are those, like Trump himself, that contend he is still unfairly treated by the overall media), he holds the most powerful office on the planet and is seen as at least having equal footing with the press.
-But his attacks come in the form of complaints and criticisms that appear petty and ill befitting a man of such high office, attacks that broadly paint the press as “dishonest” while accusing CNN as “fake news.”
+But his attacks come in the form of complaints and criticisms that appear petty and ill-befitting a man of such high office, attacks that broadly paint the press as “dishonest” while accusing CNN as “fake news.”
 Instead of answering questions that CNN and other media outlets extend for explanation and clarification, the president continues to claim that the media is being unfair and reporting “fake news” without providing answers to the many questions facing his nascent administration.

-In the end, given the data so far, such behavior on the president’s part (i.e., warring with the press over every little story that does not show the Trump administration in a good light), might be more detrimental to his standing and to the office he holds than to any news network like CNN, which, when all is said and done, has been simply reporting the news.
+In the end, given the data so far, such behavior on the president’s part (i.e., warring with the press over every little story that does not show the Trump administration in a good light) might be more detrimental to his standing and to the office he holds than to any news network like CNN, which, when all is said and done, has been simply reporting the news.

 [Featured Image by Pablo Martinez Monsivais/AP Images]